Locations of visitors to this page [SafeSurf Rated All Ages]

 assigned to Pitney Bowes

-US patent 7340970 Method and device for isolating, collecting and transferring hazardous samplesABSTRACT: A method and system for isolating, transferring and testing potentially contaminated mail pieces.
+ABSTRACT: A method and system for isolating, transferring and testing potentially contaminated mail pieces.
 The mail pieces are encapsulated in a sealed package at one location and transferred to another location for testing.
 During testing, the sealed package is connected to an air sampling system, which directly draws an air sample from the sealed package.
 At the end of testing, the air pressure in the sealed package is sufficiently reduced, causing the sealed bag to collapse.
 A septum or a tube with a self-sealed coupler is provided on the sealed package to allow the air sampling system to draw air out of the sealed package.
 When the air sampling system is not connected to the sealed package, the septum or the self-sealed coupler prevents the air inside the sealed package from escaping into the environment.
 It is advantageous to disturb the mail pieces during air sampling.

-US Patent 7,340,970 full size PDF images:
+US Patent 7,340,970 complete patent PDF text and images

 FIELD OF THE INVENTION: The present invention relates generally to biohazard detection and, more particularly, to the isolation, collection and transferring of a biohazard sample trapped in a filter of a detection system.